-The following discussion and analysis includes forward-looking statements that involve risk and uncertainty, such as statements relating to expectations regarding the incremental earnings and benefits of the Teva Rights acquisition, our future liquidity, our future financing plans and the impact of seasonality on our operations.
+The following discussion and analysis includes forward-looking statements that involve risk and uncertainty, such as statements relating to expectations regarding the incremental earnings and benefits of the Teva Rights acquisition, our expectations regarding our UGG brand, our future earnings, our future liquidity, our future financing plans and the impact of seasonality on our operations.
 Actual results may differ significantly.
 Some of the factors that could cause actual results to differ from those in the forward-looking statements are identified below in Seasonality, the last paragraph under Liquidity and Capital Resources and Critical Accounting Policies, as well as in Risk Factors and other sections of this prospectus.
 You should read the following discussion and analysis in conjunction with our consolidated financial statements and the related notes included elsewhere in this prospectus.